Israelis return to polling station to decide Netanyahu's fate | Politics

 Exit polls will be broadcast by the leading channels Tuesday night but the final results will be out only on March 31 after the votes from special polling stations, of soldiers, emissaries and prisoners are also properly tallied by Thursday or Friday.

+''I beg of you – go out and vote!
+I'm voting for the last time as president, but above all as a worried citizen – a very worried citizen,'' he said.

+Voter turnout was recorded at 14.8 per cent at 10:00 am, according to the Central Elections Committee.

-Buoyed by a successful vaccination drive, one of the fastest in the world per capita, Netanyahu, 71, has put it at the forefront of his campaign claiming that under his leadership Israel has become the first country in the world to beat the COVID-19 pandemic.
+Buoyed by a successful vaccination drive, one of the fastest in the world per capita, Netanyahu has put it at the forefront of his campaign claiming that under his leadership Israel has become the first country in the world to beat the COVID-19 pandemic.

 He yet again faces a tough challenge of putting together a coalition post-elections with some determined ''friends turn foes'' looking to end his long-run.